Strawberry Lemon Tart with Lemon Curd

 Enjoy this irresistible Strawberry Lemon Tart with Lemon Curd!
-SO simple to make with a filling of lemon curd and whipped cream!
+It’s SO simple to make with a filling of lemon curd and whipped cream!

 Lemon desserts rank pretty high on the approved sweets scale and when they’re topped with fresh berries??
 Well, you be the judge, but my family inhaled this Lemon Curd Tart!